Riskyinformation/Riskyinformation/README.md

-## 🔒 Security Engineer | Ethical Hacker | Cybersecurity Advocate
+## 🔒 Who Am I?

-Hello there!
-I am a dedicated and passionate Security Engineer with a knack for ethical hacking and a mission to fortify digital landscapes.
-With years of hands-on experience in the cybersecurity realm, I specialize in network security, threat analysis, and the development of robust security frameworks.
+### Greetings!
+I am Mack, a dedicated and passionate technical professional, committed to strengthening digital landscapes through the creation of secure systems.
+With extensive hands-on experience and a relentless drive for learning, I specialize in network security, threat analysis, and the development of robust security frameworks.

+## 🛠 Technical Toolkit
+* Python, Go, JS, and Shell scripting
+* Network protocols, Unix, Cyber Security Products
+* Penetration testing, Vulnerability assessments, Building secure systems

 ## 🌐 Professional Journey

-Regular contributor to open-source security projects, focusing on building automated scripting and scanning platforms.
+### I actively contribute to open-source security projects, focusing on the development of automated scripting and scanning platforms.

-## 🛠 Technical Toolkit

-Proficient in Python, Go, and Shell scripting.
-Deep understanding of network protocols, firewalls, and VPN technologies.
-Skilled in penetration testing, vulnerability assessments, and forensic analysis.

-## 💡 Passion Projects
-Volunteer mentor for aspiring cybersecurity professionals.

 ## 🤝 Let's Connect
-I'm always eager to collaborate on projects that push the boundaries of digital security and to exchange ideas with fellow enthusiasts.
-Feel free to reach out for collaborations or just a chat about all things cybersecurity!
+### I am always eager to collaborate on projects that push the boundaries of digital security and to exchange ideas with fellow enthusiasts.
+### Please feel free to reach out for collaborations or just a chat about all things cybersecurity!

+#### Email: MackIsReady@Gmail.com